sathyannarayan/SecureKeyVaultForAIFoundry/README.md

-# AI Foundry with Azure Key Vault
+# AI Foundry with Azure Key Vault: Secure Text Analyzer

 A C# sample that calls **Azure AI Language Services** (Text Analytics) using credentials stored securely in **Azure Key Vault**.
 This approach keeps API keys and endpoints out of source code and config files, improving security and compliance.